INRIA/scikit-learn-mooc/slides/trees.md

 # Outline

 - What is a decision tree?
-- For classification & regression
+- Training trees for classification & regression
 - Impact of the tree depth on overfitting

 ---
 class: center, middle

 # What is a decision tree?

-How does it build classification and regression models?

 ???